 The Aguadilla and Rincon areas on the western coast are also great for beachcombing.

-The beaches here are filled with lots of different colored sea glass including red, orange, yellow, blue, lavender and more.
+You’ll find that the beaches here are filled with lots of different colored sea glass including red, orange, yellow, blue, lavender and more.

 The seaglass in Aguadilla and Rincon is super abundant so you’ll have no trouble finding some.